-While they work similarly to business checks, cashier’s checks, and other types of checks, there are a few key differences that you need to be aware of to make sure you can make the most out of them.
+While personal checks work similarly to business checks, cashier’s checks, and other types of checks, there are a few key differences that you need to be aware of to make sure you can make the most out of them.

 In this article, we will be looking at everything there is to know about checks.
 We’ll cover how they work, where to get them, and what to be mindful of when writing them.

-Some banks also offer check tied to other types of bank accounts, including savings account.
+Some banks also offer checks tied to other types of bank accounts, including savings accounts.
 In this case, for example, the money will come out of your savings account.

 Banks also tend to levy hefty fees when checks bounce, which is another reason why you should use them with caution.